Kottarakkara Assembly constituency

 Kottarakara or Kottarakkara is a legislative assembly constituency in Kollam district of Kerala, India.
 It is one among the 11 assembly constituencies in Kollam district.
 As of the 2016 assembly elections, the current MLA is K N Balagopal of CPI(M).

 Structure

-As per the recent changes on assembly constituency delimitations, the Kottarakara assembly constituency consists of the municipality of Kottarakkara and 7 neighbouring panchayaths including Ezhukone, Kareepra, Kulakkada, Mylom, Neduvathoor, veliyam and Ummannoor.
+As per the recent changes on Assembly constituency delimitations, Kottarakara Assembly constituency consists of the municipality of Kottarakkara and seven neighbouring panchayaths including Ezhukone, Kareepra, Kulakkada, Mylom, Neduvathoor, Veliyam and Ummannoor.